Note: Due to the size of these files, a high-speed connection is best when accessing them.

 CIVIL WAR

-> Manchester Answers A flyer first handed out at a September, 2012 Civil War Reenactment at Wickham Park, it provides information on the contribution in men and materiel that Manchester provided during the War Between the States.
+> Manchester Answers A flyer prepared for a September 2012 Civil War Reenactment at Wickham Park, with information on the contribution in men and materiel that Manchester provided during the War Between the States.
 (Click on the image to get a full-sized view.)

 DOWNTOWN MANCHESTER

-> Historic Downtown Manchester The Historical Society leads periodic tours of downtown Manchester, pointing out buildings of historic and architectural significance.
+> Downtown Manchester The Historical Society leads periodic tours of Downtown Manchester, pointing out buildings of historic and architectural significance.

 > Hidden Gems Our "Hidden Gems" walking tour starts at the Town Hall and visits some special places in the Downtown area that are hidden from people driving by in their cars.
 We take a closer look at Center Memorial Park, and historic buildings on both sides of Main Street.